-Ball and roller bearings are widely specified because rolling friction is less than of sliding friction.
+Ball and roller bearings are widely specified because rolling friction is less than that of sliding friction.
 Rolling resistance is influenced by the elastic properties of the bearing material and the shape and condition of its surfaces.
 Further characteristics influencing rolling resistance include the magnitude of the perpendicular force as well as the magnitude and direction of the tangential force.
 Also, the speeds, temperature, and lubricant are all fundamental considerations.

 In bearing applications, combined forces and motion are fundamental to machine performance.
 Bearings are designed to support radial loads, which act perpendicular to the shaft, and axial loads, which act parallel to the shaft.
 These forces generate internal stresses on the rolling elements and raceways, leading to contact pressure and potential deformation.
 Motion within bearings is primarily rotational, characterized by the rolling motion of balls or rollers along the raceways.